Jalousie window: Design

-Joseph W. Walker of Malden, Massachusetts applied for a US patent for a basic louvered window in 1900.
+Joseph W. Walker of Malden, Massachusetts, applied for a US patent for a basic louvered window in 1900.
 He was issued patent no. 687705 on November 26, 1901.
 A popular hand-cranked glass, aluminum and screen window combination was later designed by American engineer Van Ellis Huff and found widespread use in temperate climates before the advent of air conditioning.
 Jalousie windows were a popular feature in mid-century modern houses, especially those built in warm and humid climates.

 Use

 Jalousie windows maximize natural ventilation by allowing airflow through the entire window area.
 Historically made only of wooden slats or glass panes, they are well suited to mild-winter climates.
-With mass production they became very common throughout homes in mid-20th-century Florida, Hawaii, southern California, the Deep South, and Latin America.
+With mass production they became very common throughout homes in mid-20th-century Florida, Hawaii, Puerto Rico, southern California, the Deep South, and Latin America.
 In cooler regions they were used in porches and sunrooms.
 They were also widely used in mobile homes during the 1950s and 1960s before most manufacturers began switching to sliding and sash windows in subsequent decades.
 Modern jalousie windows may be high-performance architectural windows, and some have even been featured in buildings which received awards for excellence in residential design and sustainable living.
-Jalousie windows have evolved over time and these days can be seen as a design element as well as a technical device to utilize natural ventilation and temperature control.
+Jalousie windows have evolved over time and these days can be seen as a design element as well as a technical device to use natural ventilation and temperature control.
 They are also used more widely in commercial projects.